Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Results

-To investigate the influence of the cooling profile on the temperature variation and differential rotation, we have increased and lowered the cooling luminosity, or the cooling time, respectively for Run~A1c2.
-A decrease of the cooling luminosity by a factor of 2 results in a shift of the temperature minimum to higher regions in the atmosphere.
-The convection adjusts and the mean temperature increases slightly, resulting in a slightly higher density at the surface and a decrease of the density stratification in the convection zone.
-An increase of the cooling luminosity leads to a temperature minimum at a greater depth, and a lower temperature and density in the convection zone.
-Temperature variations similar as in \Fig{Temp_A} are as expected stronger with a lower cooling luminosity, but a stronger cooling (by a factor 2) does not lead to a decrease on temperature perturbations.
-The differential rotation reacts in a similar matter; less cooling leads to more rapid rotation, especially at higher latitudes, and a stronger cooling does not show any strong effect on the rotation.
+To investigate the influence of the cooling profile on the temperature variation and differential rotation, we have performed two additional runs, in which we either increased or decreased the cooling luminosity compared to Run~A1c2 (not shown).
+A decrease of the cooling luminosity by a factor of two leads to a shift of the temperature minimum at higher radii.
+The mean temperature increases slightly, resulting in a higher density at the surface and a decrease of the density stratification in the convection zone.
+An increase of the cooling luminosity has the opposite effect, leading to a temperature minimum at a greater depth, and a lower temperature and density in the convection zone.
+Weaker cooling causes stronger differential rotation, especially at higher latitudes, while stronger cooling does not show a significant effect.
 The gradient $\dd \ln \Omega/\dd \ln r$ at the equator becomes more negative with a weaker cooling.

 Differential rotation is also generated in the coronal envelopes.
-Near the equator the plasma rotates nearly uniformly with a rotational speed close the $\Omega_0$.
-The mid-latitudes rotate faster than the equator and at high latitudes the coronal envelops decrease to slower rotation.
-This is consistent with \cite{WKMB13}, where runs with lower stratification show a similar behavior.
+Below $r=1.01\,R$, the differential rotation follows the rotational behavior of the convection zone.
+Above $r=1.01\,R$ the plasma rotates nearly uniformly near the equator with a rotational speed close the $\Omega_0$.
+The mid-latitudes rotate faster than the equator and at high latitudes the coronal envelopes decrease to slower rotation.
+All runs exhibit strong cylindrical and radial shear.
+This is consistent with \cite{WKMB13}, where runs with lower stratification showed a similar behavior.
+The change of behavior from below to above $r=1.01\,R$ is caused by the change in temperature and density stratifications and not by the viscosity profiles.
+This can be seen by comparing Runs~A3t and A5, where the same temperature and density profiles are used, but a much lower viscosity is applied in Run~A5 than in Run~A3t.